containers/buildah/docs/buildah-rmi.md

 **registries.conf** (`/etc/containers/registries.conf`)

-registries.conf is the configuration file which specifies which registries should be consulted when completing image names which do not include a registry or domain portion.
+registries.conf is the configuration file which specifies which container registries should be consulted when completing image names which do not include a registry or domain portion.

 ## SEE ALSO
 buildah(1), registries.conf(5)